How Long Do Bees Live?

 Honeybees are a superorganism.
 Their sum is greater than their parts, but all the parts are vital to the group’s survival.
 No single honeybee can live on its own for very long, but collectively, all the bees in the hive are working for the same purpose: to keep the colony alive.
 The collective hive could live forever, but the individual bees are mortal, and they depend on each other to survive.

-There are three castes of bees: The queen bee, drone bees, and worker bees.
+There are three castes of bees: The queen bee , drone bees, and worker bees.
 All three are necessary to keep the colony going, and all three have different and limited life spans.
 Together they perform all the duties that keep the honey bee colony alive.
-If they did not ever meet any survival challenges, they would go on indefinitely.
+If they did not ever meet any survival challenges, their life expectancy would allow them to go on indefinitely.

 Colony Members

-A colony of bees will live forever if the superorganism made of all the honeybees in the hive is successful.
+A colony of bees will live forever if the superorganism made of all the honeybees in the hive is successful, ensuring the lifespan of a colony.

 Not only could the hive live on forever, but it could also give birth to many more colonies.
 Any colony of honey bees could swarm multiple times per year.